-- a) The residential density for new neighbourhoods is encouraged to be at least 20 dwelling units per gross developable hectare and shall not be less than 12.5 dwelling units per gross developable hectare. - b) The Town will support compact and efficient urban form by encouraging infill development, such as secondary residences, in existing residential areas.
+- a) The residential density for new neighbourhoods shall be at least 20 dwelling units per gross developable hectare. - b) The Town will support compact and efficient urban form by encouraging infill development, such as secondary residences, in existing residential areas.
 Infill development should be contextually sensitive and must be located in areas where servicing capacity supports additional density. - c) Medium to high density multi-family housing shall be encouraged in Neighbourhood Residential areas, particularly in locations adjacent to or near collector and/or arterial roads and adjacent to local commercial nodes.